 To obtain pi-blocking analysis that is concise, extensible, robust, and less pessimistic than prior ad-hoc approaches, we formalize the goal of bounding maximum pi-blocking as a linear optimization problem.
 That is, for a given task T_i , we derive a linear program (LP) that, when maximized by an LP solver, yields a valid bound $b_i = b_i^r + b_i^l$ on the maximum pi-blocking incurred by any job of T_i .
 Concerning robustness, our approach starts with basic bounds that enumerate all critical sections, which are then incrementally refined by imposing constraints inferred from the protocol.
 As a result, this approach is sound by construction: omitting constraints may yield more pessimistic, but still correct results.
 In other words, prior approaches require the analyst to enumerate every critical section that can block, whereas our approach first assumes that any request can block and then enumerates critical sections that can be shown to not block the task under analysis.
-The general idea is quite flexible and not protocol-specific.
-In this section, we focus on the DPCP and the DFLP; an analogous analysis of the MPCP and the FMLP+ can be found in Appendix B and Appendix C.
+The general idea is quite flexible and not protocol-specific; however, due to space constraints, we focus on the DPCP and the DFLP in the following and refer the interested reader to an online appendix [7] for an analogous analysis of the MPCP and the FMLP+.